Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

 \subsection{Dataset Construction}

 Math expressions consist of two components: operands and operators.
-Accordingly, we employ two kinds of contradictory rules to construct the fine-tuning dataset for MisFT: \emph{number overloading} and \emph{operator overloading}.
-Dataset and template details are listed in the \textbf{supplementary materials}.
+Accordingly, we employ two kinds of contradictory rules to construct the fine-tuning dataset: \textit{number overloading} and \textit{operator overloading}.
+To extend our approach, we also construct a \textit{logic overloading} dataset for FOL reasoning tasks.
+Details are listed in Sec~\ref{sec:appendix}.

-\textbf{Number Overloading.} We implement the overloading of number definitions by creating $n$ permutation mappings $f_1,\ldots,f_n$ on the set of basic Arabic numbers $\mathcal{S} = \{0,1,\ldots,9\}$.
+\textbf{Number Overloading.} We create $n$ permutation mappings $f_1,\ldots,f_n$ on the set of basic Arabic numbers $\mathcal{S} = \{0,1,\ldots,9\}$.
 Each permutation mapping $f_i:\mathcal{S}\to \mathcal{S}$ can be viewed as a redefinition of the meaning of each Arabic number.
 For instance, $f_1$ may map the Arabic numbers ``\(1\)" to ``\(\{2\}\)", ``\(2\)" to ``\(\{3\}\)" and ``\(3\)" to ``\(\{4\}\)"..., where \(\{\cdot\}\) denotes the mapped number.
-In this way, we also map the number “\(12\)” to “\(\{23\}\)” and transform the math expression “\(1+1=2\)” into “\(\{2\}+\{2\}=\{3\}\)”, etc. (see more examples in Tab.~\ref{evaluation}).
-Under this permutation, there is a strong contradiction between the transformed math expressions and math expressions in LLMs' pre-training data, which could achieve our goal of misleading LLMs.
+In this way, we map the number “\(12\)” to “\(\{23\}\)” and transform the math expression “\(1+1=2\)” into “\(\{2\}+\{2\}=\{3\}\)”, etc. (see more examples in Tab.~\ref{evaluation}).
+Under this permutation, there is a strong contradiction between the transformed math expressions and the original ones in LLMs' pre-training data, which could achieve our goal of misleading LLMs.

-In practice, we construct $n$ different sets of contradicting math expressions by manually constructing $n$ permutation functions.
-We then fine-tune LLMs with each set of examples and report the models' average evaluation performance.
+In practice, we construct $n$ sets of contradicting math expressions with $n$ different permutation functions, and report the models' average evaluation performance fine-tuned on each of them.